msandt3/gthockey-stats/README.md

 	$ scrapy crawl acha

-There is now an automated script for running the scraping routines as well.
-This is for future use in CGI on a nearlyfreespeech web server.

-	$ python crawl.py

-The previous will automatically scrape and store the data in a json file

 ## Saving the Results

 Scrapy supports several standards for storing scraped data.
 In order to store them in JSON, CSV or XML execute the respective command: